Terms of service

 – Possible customer feedback and complaint details

-After the ending of the customer relationship, data can still be retained and processed for handling complaints.
+After the termination of the customer relationship, data can still be retained and processed for handling complaints.
 The retention period of the data in the customer register also complies with the statutory retention periods such as the Accounting Act.
-The information required by the Accounting Act is retained for as long as the Accounting Act requires.
+The information required by the Accounting Act is retained for as long as the Accounting Act so requires.

-REGISTERED CUSTOMER’S RIGHT TO ACCESS THEIR PERSONAL DATA
+THE DATA SUBJECT’S RIGHT TO ACCESS THEIR PERSONAL DATA

-RIGHT TO INFORMATION RECTIFICATION
+RIGHT TO DATA RECTIFICATION

 – Personal data is no longer needed for the purpose for which they were collected or otherwise processed

 – The data subject objects to the processing of their personal data and there are no legitimate grounds for such processing

 – The data subject objects to the processing of their personal data for direct marketing purposes (however, the data may still be processed for other purposes in this case)